-Brazos boys place 3rd at Bay City Meet
+Brazos boys place 3rd at Bay City meet

-Bryan Maldonado won the boys 123-pound division with a total weight of 800 points.
+Bryan Maldonado won the boys 123-pound division with a total weight of 800 pounds.
 He also had the top squat (320), bench press (175) and dead lift (305) for the division.

 Joey Townsend was first in the boys’ 165-pound division with 1,270 pounds.
 He topped the squat (500), bench press (270) and dead lift (500) for 165.